 About the 'Genetics of Stuttering Study'

-Researchers from the NHMRC Centre of Research Excellence in Speech and Language are calling for 3,000 Australians aged seven and above with experience of stuttering (past or present) to volunteer for the nation’s largest ever ‘Genetics of Stuttering Study’.
+Researchers from the NHMRC Centre of Research Excellence in Speech and Language are calling for 3,000 adults and children with experience of stuttering (past or present) to volunteer for the Australian and New Zealand arms of world’s largest ever ‘Genetics of Stuttering Study’.

-The study aims to pinpoint the genes that predispose individuals to stuttering, which could revolutionise future research into the causes, treatment and prevention of the disorder.
+The study aims to pinpoint the genes that predispose individuals to stuttering.
+This could revolutionise future research into the causes, and biology of stuttering.

 - Currently stutter or have a history of stuttering.